f

 You can also choose to display multiple groups in the sidebar, and change their order there by dragging and dropping them up or down.

 You can also send an invitation to a project to someone who doesn’t use Nozbe yet.
 They will receive an email with an activation link in it.
-If they follow that link, they will be able to set up a team in Nozbe and access the project.
+If they follow that link, they will be able to set up a space in Nozbe and access the project.

 How to clone a project